fbpx

 Most sellers opt to pre-sign documents ahead of closing so that they don’t need to attend in person.
 At closing, the buyer will sign their half of the documents, and at the end (usually 1-2 hours), your home will become theirs!
 Congratulations!

-Next Up » Understanding Contract Contingencies
+Next Resource » Understanding Contract Contingencies